China Kong

-China Kong (born 1960) is an American actor, writer, and producer.
-She is the widow of director Donald Cammell, having met him when she was 14 years of age and he was 40 years of age in 1974.
-After having an affair, the two would wed 4 years later in 1978.
+China Kong (born 1960) is an American actress, writer, and producer.
+She is the widow of director Donald Cammell, having met him in 1974, when she was 14 years of age and he was 40.
+After having an affair, the couple married four years later, in 1978.

 Her most noted acting role was in Cammell's 1987 film White of the Eye, which she also co-wrote.

 China Kong's sister, Stephani Kong, acted as Brando's photographer on The Missouri Breaks and Superman.